 Martha Briggs Educational Club

 Educator and community activist Jane C. Waters (1902-1983) was director of the West End Community Center and established the first pre-kindergarten school in New Bedford’s West End.
-Of Wampanoag and African American ancestry, Jane was the architect of the New Bedford Black Heritage Trail and wrote the trail guide for New Bedford’s 1976 bicentennial celebration.
+Of African American and Wampanoag ancestry, Jane was the architect of the New Bedford Black Heritage Trail and wrote the trail guide for New Bedford’s 1976 bicentennial celebration.

 Improving education for young people was the passion of Jane Curtis Joseph Waters (1902-1983).
 She graduated from New Bedford High School in 1924 as the first recipient of the Martha Briggs Educational Club Award, which funded loans for high school students who were college bound.
 Jane attended Wilberforce University in Ohio, Bridgewater Normal School (now Bridgewater State University) and then graduated from Boston University with a master’s degree.

-Jane C. Joseph was born on December 31, 1902 in New Bedford, Massachusetts.
-Her father Ira Harry S. Joseph and mother Mary Alice Johnson were proud members of the Wampanoag Nation.
+Jane C. Joseph was born on December 31, 1902 in New Bedford, Massachusetts to Ira Stephen Joseph and Mary Alice Johnson.

 In 1925, Jane married Herbert Ray Waters Sr. They raised three children: Leola Nancy; Herbert 3rd, who became the principal of Carney Academy in 1977; and Lorraine.